exodrifter/website/content/notes/no-signal-playtesting-steps.md

 3. Send me your answers to the post-play questionnaire:
 	- What platform (Windows/Mac/Linux) are you playing on?
 	- What is the story of the game?
-	- What are your own personal goals in the game?
-	- What do you want to see in the game that you haven't seen yet?
+	- What parts of the game were too easy or too difficult?
 	- Did you run into anything buggy or confusing?
-What were they?
 	- Any other feedback you'd like to provide?
-	- I will credit you as a playtester, if you wish.
-How do you want to be named in the credits?
+	- How do you want to be named in the credits?

 [^1]: [20250127182750](../entries/20250127182750.md)